John Milton Roberts

 John M. Roberts (December 8, 1916 – April 2, 1990) was an American anthropologist who developed the field of expressive culture in a series of studies on games in culture, and published over 50 articles on these subjects.
 His complete list of publications can be found in the biography by Goodenough (1995).
-His 1964 article marked the first anthropological view of distributed cognition through the social organization of a community, looking at how information moves through the people in the society.
+His 1964 article marked the first anthropological view of distributed cognition through the social organization of a community, looking at how information moves through the people in society.